Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/index.md

 Secure your {{site.konnect_short_name}} environment with centralized secrets, making it easier to manage and build governance.

-A secret is a sensitive piece of information required for proper gateway operations.
 Secrets may be part of the core gateway configuration, or part of gateway configuration associated with APIs serviced by the gateway.
 Some of the most common types of secrets include: